emu-russia/pureikyubu/testing/gba_bench/Readme.md

 check.sh --run roms/arm.gba --frames 120 --png /tmp/arm
 check.sh --dump-bootrom /tmp/gba_bootrom.bin
 check.sh --link-test
+check.sh --bootrom --frames 300 --wav /tmp/boot.wav          # listen to the boot animation
+check.sh --bootrom --bios bios/gba_bios.bin --frames 900 --wav /tmp/bios.wav
 ```

 The core is compiled straight from `src/gba` (the SDL frontend `gba_sdl.cpp` is the only file left
 out: the core itself has no SDL dependency). `get_test_roms.sh` fetches three public, MIT-licensed
+GBA test ROMs (`jsmolka/gba-tests`) and the two Game Boy Acid2 pictures (`dmg-acid2`, `cgb-acid2`)
-test ROMs (`jsmolka/gba-tests`) that the harness can be pointed at; they are not part of the
+that the harness can be pointed at; they are not part of the repository.
+A **real BIOS image** can be
-repository.
-A **real BIOS image** can be dropped into `bios/` (also git-ignored) to run the tests
+dropped into `bios/` (also git-ignored) to run the tests that compare the emulator against the
-that compare the emulator against the official IPL.
+official IPL.

 ## What the tests cover